Hardship post

 In the terminology of the United States Diplomatic Service, a hardship post is a diplomatic post where living conditions are difficult due to climate, crime, health care, pollution or other factors.

 Employees assigned to such posts receive a hardship differential of between 10 and 35 percent of their salary.
 A hardship post with security issues, for example in a war zone, may also be a designated hardship post with employees eligible for additional danger pay.

+The U.S. Department of State's Office of Allowances in the Bureau of Administration regularly maintains and updates the hardship differential rates for U.S. diplomatic missions around the world.